chuanconggao/TopSim/README.md

 This package is available on PyPI.
 Just use `pip3 install -U TopSim` to install it.

+Note that starting with version `0.2.0`, only Python 3.12+ is supported.

 ## CLI Usage

 You can simply use the algorithm on terminal.